MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-settings-in-teams.md

 ## Allow anonymous users to join meetings

 With anonymous join, anyone can join the meeting as an anonymous user by clicking the link in the meeting invitation.
 To learn more, see [Join a meeting without a Teams account](https://support.office.com/article/join-a-meeting-without-a-teams-account-c6efc38f-4e03-4e79-b28f-e65a4c039508).
+You can control anonymous users' ability to join meetings either at your organization level, or per meeting organizer by using two different policy settings.

- ### Using the Microsoft Teams admin center
+ ### Using the Microsoft Teams admin center to configure organization-wide policy

 You must be a Teams admin to make these changes.
 See [Use Teams administrator roles to manage Teams](./using-admin-roles.md) to read about getting admin roles and permissions.